Skip to main content

 • \(a_n = a_{n-1} + a_{n-2}\) with \(a_0 = 0\) and \(a_1 = 1\text{.}\)

-In these formulas, if you are given \(n\text{,}\) you cannot calculate \(a_n\) directly, you first need to find \(a_{n-1}\) (or \(a_{n-1}\) and \(a_{n-2}\)).
+In these formulas, if you are given \(n\text{,}\) you cannot calculate \(a_n\) directly; you first need to find \(a_{n-1}\) (or \(a_{n-1}\) and \(a_{n-2}\)).
 In the second sequence, to find \(a_3\) you would take \(2a_2\text{,}\) but to find \(a_2 = 2a_1\) we would need to know \(a_1 = 2a_0\text{.}\) We do know this, so we could trace back through these equations to find \(a_1 = 54\text{,}\) \(a_2 = 108\) and finally \(a_3 = 216\text{.}\)

 You might wonder why we would bother with recursive definitions for sequences.
 After all, it is harder to find \(a_n\) with a recursive definition than with a closed formula.
 This is true, but it is also harder to find a closed formula for a sequence than it is to find a recursive definition.
-So to find a useful closed formula, we might first find the recursive definition, then use that to find the closed formula.
+So to find a useful closed formula, we might first find the recursive definition, and then use that to find the closed formula.

 Example 4.1.6.